AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 ### Changing views (of wind power)
-That's one reason wind power
-had been relatively uncontroversial from the 1980s through the mid 2000s, even in rural states like Nebraska, Wyoming, Texas, and Idaho (see [PURPA project history](https://www.eia.gov/todayinenergy/detail.php?id=36912)).
+The financial stability afforded to folks who host wind projects is just one reason wind power had been *relatively* uncontroversial from the 1980s through the mid 2000s, even in rural states like Nebraska, Wyoming, Texas, and Idaho (see [PURPA project history](https://www.eia.gov/todayinenergy/detail.php?id=36912)).

 There was always some push back to these projects (if you offer to give everyone a puppy you'll still have some detractors).
 But beginning in the mid-2010s is when rural folks really started to [sour on wind projects](https://www.sciencedirect.com/science/article/abs/pii/S2214629617301275).